 It is recommended that, for patients who have demonstrated some degree of clinical improvement, ruxolitinib therapy be discontinued if they sustain an increase in their spleen length of 40% compared with baseline size (roughly equivalent to a 25% increase in spleen volume) and no longer have tangible improvement in disease-related symptoms.

 Pediatrics

-Safety and efficacy of Jakavi in pediatric patients have not been established.
+The safety and efficacy of Jakavi in pediatric patients with MF and PV have not been established.